MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-packages.md

 ---
 title: Get started with Python packages in Azure Artifacts
-description: Quickly start hosting python packages with Azure. ms.service: azure-devops-artifacts ms.topic: quickstart ms.date: 02/18/2024
+description: Quickly start hosting and consuming python packages with Azure. ms.service: azure-devops-artifacts ms.topic: quickstart ms.date: 02/21/2024
 monikerRange: '>= azure-devops-2019'
 ms.custom: devx-track-python, py-fresh-zinc, engagement-fy23
 "recommendations": "true"
 ---

-# Quickstart: Publish and consume Python packages with Azure Artifacts using the command line
+# Quickstart: Publish and consume Python packages with Azure Artifacts using the command line (CLI)

 [!INCLUDE [version-gt-eq-azure-devops-2019](../../includes/version-gt-eq-2019.md)]

 In this quickstart, you learn how to publish and consume Python packages using an Azure Artifacts feed from the command line in your local development environment.

-By the end of this quickstart, you have:
+By the end of this quickstart, you'll have:

 - Created a feed in Azure Artifacts.
 - Published a Python package to your feed.